Senedd election 2026

 How many Welsh Ministers will there be?

-After the 2026 election the First Minister can appoint a cabinet of up to 17 ministers and cabinet secretaries, or up to 19 with the Senedd’s approval.
+After the 2026 election the First Minister can appoint a cabinet of up to 17 ministers and deputy ministers, or up to 19 with the Senedd’s approval.
 This does not include the First Minister and the Counsel General, the Welsh Government’s chief legal adviser.

 Will Senedd elections happen more often?